blacklightpy/vaultofknowledge/My Ideas on solving the Arab-Israel conflict.md

 Now, Egypt has built it's own infrastructure, and countries will be disinterested in sharing their wealth.
-But it's ok, Gaza and West Bank can enter a reconstruction period, funded by UN and Isra
+But it's ok, Gaza and West Bank can enter a reconstruction period, funded by UN and Israel.